← Back to Writing

 The Decision

 Every morning, I face the same choice.
 Will I take the low place today?
-Not because I lack confidence — I don't.
-Not because I lack ability — God has been generous.
+Not because I lack confidence; I don't.
+Not because I lack ability - God has been generous.
 But because I've seen what happens when capable people choose self-promotion over service.
 I've watched it destroy teams, families, churches, and businesses.

-Always take the low place.
+Take the low place.
 Don't promote yourself.
 Let Someone else do the lifting.
+It's a discipline, and it never really gets easier.
+It just gets clearer.